minorityre/minorityre/README.md

-- 👋 Hi, I’m Armand
+- 👋 Cheers, I’m Armand
 - 👀 I’m interested in all related to digital business
-- 🌱 I’m currently learning React.js, ReactNative...
+- 🌱 I’m currently maxing out on React.js

 <!---
 minorityre/minorityre is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.